shyela/get-and-clean-data/CodeBook.md

 # <a name="common"></a>Common

-## General Naming Conventions:
+## General Conventions:

-All columns are named in a camel-case fashion.
+ * All columns are named in a camel-case fashion.
+ * Unless specifically noted, all columns are numeric in the range [-1,1].

 ## Shared Columns:

 The following columns are in both data sets:

- * ActivityName: The activity label that describes what the subject was doing during the measurement period
+ * ActivityName: The activity label that describes what the subject was doing during the measurement period (type: character vector)
- * SubjectId: An identifier of the subject who carried out the activity
+ * SubjectId: An identifier of the subject who carried out the activity (type: integer)

 # <a name="mean_and_std"></a>First Data Set: Mean and Standard Deviation Values